| |

 Table 25.
 Performance Counters for Elementary Arithmetic Operations

-Counter Instance Formatting |
+| Counter Type | Counter Instance Formatting | Parameters | Description |

 |

-The parameter will be interpreted as a comma separated list of full performance counter names which are queried whenever this counter is accessed.
+| None | Returns the sum calculated based on the values queried from the underlying counters (the ones specified as the parameters). | The parameter will be interpreted as a comma separated list of full performance counter names which are queried whenever this counter is accessed.
 Any wildcards in the counter names will be expanded. |

 |

-The parameter will be interpreted as a comma separated list of full performance counter names which are queried whenever this counter is accessed.
+| None | Returns the difference calculated based on the values queried from the underlying counters (the ones specified as the parameters). | The parameter will be interpreted as a comma separated list of full performance counter names which are queried whenever this counter is accessed.
 Any wildcards in the counter names will be expanded. |

 |

-The parameter will be interpreted as a comma separated list of full performance counter names which are queried whenever this counter is accessed.
+| None | Returns the product calculated based on the values queried from the underlying counters (the ones specified as the parameters). | The parameter will be interpreted as a comma separated list of full performance counter names which are queried whenever this counter is accessed.
 Any wildcards in the counter names will be expanded. |

 |

-The parameter will be interpreted as a comma separated list of full performance counter names which are queried whenever this counter is accessed.
+| None | Returns the result of division of the values queried from the underlying counters (the ones specified as the parameters). | The parameter will be interpreted as a comma separated list of full performance counter names which are queried whenever this counter is accessed.
 Any wildcards in the counter names will be expanded. |

 |